Powerlearnproject/se-assignment-day-2-git-and-github-ShehuAdekumi/README.md

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

+Pull Requests and CollaborationA pull request is a request to merge changes from one branch into another.
+Steps:
+Create a pull request after committing changes.
+Request reviews from collaborators.
+Merge the pull request once approved.
+Benefit: Pull requests facilitate code review and collaborative development.

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.